logaretm/vee-validate/docs/localization.md

 This plugin only comes with English messages to keep things small, but it was built with flexible message generation in mind.
 The [English messages file](https://github.com/baianat/vee-validate/blob/master/dist/locale/en.js) is an example on how you would structure those messages.
 Then you may want to update the validator dictionary, which should happen once in your app startup.
 Still, you may update them whenever you want at any point of your app, check the [dictionary](#attributes-dictionary) description below.

-> The messages shown in the provided locale files contain mostly functions.
-However, your messages can also be strings depending on your needs, the included locales make use of field names and parameters provided, so they had to be functions.

 ## Field Names

 ### using data-vv-as